ably-labs/realtime-examples/src/components/Claims/README.md

 [#TODO]

-This folder contains the code for User Claims - a demo leveraging Ably's [user claims](https://ably.com/docs/api/realtime-sdk/authentication#ably-jwt) feature to allow users to delete their own or other's messages depending on privilege level.
+This folder contains the code for User Claims - a demo leveraging Ably's [user claims](https://ably.com/docs/api/realtime-sdk/authentication#ably-jwt) feature to allow users to delete their own or other's messages depending on their privilege level.

 Try out the [live demo](https://examples.ably.dev/user-claims) of the User Claims.